Beringar/202201-W2-CH-WE-berenguer-pou/readme.md

 ### Define functions (as modularized as possible) to check/test life rules for a particular cell for each life cycle

-1. create a function getNeighbours --> params: cell position and array to search/count one cell's neighbours
+1. create a function getNeighbours --> params: cell position and array to search/count one cell's neighbours --> returns a number between 0 and 8

 - TEST:if function getNeighbours(3,4,grid) --> expect a number
 - TEST:if function getNeighbours(8,2,grid) --> expect an integer